easycoder/easycoder.github.io/iwsy/resources/help/iwsy.md

 ## An example

-Here is a simple show that forms the basis of our ~page:quickstart:quickstart tutorial~:
+Our ~page:quickstart:quickstart tutorial~ is a simplified version of the following demo:

 ~embed:/resources/users/2020/160/1/scripts/demo.json~